nicojourdain/SCRIPTS_PAPER_PLOTS/README.md

-# SCRIPTS_PAPER_PLOTS
+# Scripts used to create figures for published articles

-Scripts used to create figures for published articles
+* Jourdain et al. (2022), submitted to GRL.